Vulnerabilities that arise from poor governance in Distributed Ledger Technologies: Evaluation

-\textbf{Non-purchasable voting power and permissionless access to the DLT:} This is currently the most prevalent issue in DLT governance.
+\textbf{Non-purchasable voting power and permissionless access to the DLT:} this is currently the most prevalent issue in DLT governance.
 DLTs were designed to avoid having to trust central authorities in order to deliver a service.
-In order to achieve this whilst being protected against resource attacks, they must still offer some protection against Sybil attacks.
+In order to achieve this whilst being protected against resource attacks, they must still offer some protection against Sybil attacks\footnote{A Sybil attack is one where an agent easily obtains multiple identities in the network to gain unfair advantages \cite{mohaisen2013sybil}.}.
 In other words: because DLTs aim to be decentralised, they must avoid scenarios where any actor can access the network and attack it.
 Therefore, access to the DLT must be regulated.
 Currently, to avoid doing this by having to again rely on a centralised trust authority to grant access credentials, access is regulated through a proxy for wealth.
 The wealthier amass more voting power as a consequence.
 De-facto, this re-introduces centralisation in the DLT.
 We advocate for access control mechanisms that do not prioritise the wealthier, but are based on other criteria.
 An example is the Tree-Proof-of-Position mechanism presented in \cite{tpop-cdc}.
 This work presents a decentralised class of algorithms that allow agents to prove they are in a given position in a collaborative manner.
 A scheme like this may be used to regulate access to DLTs, such that only agents with a valid proof of position may be granted participation rights.

-\textbf{Secret ballots and verifiability:} Current implementations of DLT governance also forgo ballot secrecy in favour of verifiability.
+\textbf{Secret ballots and verifiability:} current implementations of DLT governance also forgo ballot secrecy in favour of verifiability.
 Votes are cast publicly on-chain, or are publicly decrypted at the end of an election.
 A number of e-voting schemes have been developed to achieve both.
 Examples include: \cite{adida2008helios}, \cite{ryan2009pret}, \cite{clarkson2008civitas}, and even proposals that address coercion resistance such as \cite{juels2005coercion}.